AbdeltwabMF/devault/README.md

 ## Community

-The `Decentralized Vault` community can be found on [Telegram](https://t.me/+OeH3hX00HqxmZDc8), where you can ask questions or suggest new ideas.
+The `Devault` community can be found on [Telegram](https://t.me/+OeH3hX00HqxmZDc8), where you can ask questions, suggest new ideas, and get support.

 ## License
 Licensed under the [GPL-v3](LICENSE) License.